emcfins/fargate-workshop-guide/content/create-a-docker-image-repository.md

 infrastructure.

-Amazon ECR is integrated with Amazon ECS to simplify production deployment workshop and AWS IAM which provides provides resource-level control of each repository.
+Amazon ECR is integrated with Amazon ECS to simplify production deployment workshop and AWS IAM which provides resource-level control of each repository.

 We'll use this repository to store our Docker container images so that we can